cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 ---

 > **CALL TO ACTION**
->> - Save the circuit in OneDrive call it ``
+>> - Save the circuit in OneDrive.
->> - Experiment with different Clock Input Frequencies, what observations can you make?
+>> - Experiment with different Clock Input Frequencies.
+What observations can you make?
 Discuss with the a peer or with the tutor.
 >> - Replace the `` with another `` and chose different frequencies.
-Look at the Data Graph is there a pattern?
+Look at the Data Graph - is there a pattern?
 Is it random?
 Discuss with your peers or with the tutor.

 ---
 # Exercise Six: Research and Implement

-Investigate & research the circuit of a 2-bit decoder, implement this and verify operation through a complete truth table and simulation.
+Investigate & research the circuit of a 2-bit decoder.
+Implement this and verify operation through a complete truth table and simulation.

 > **CALL TO ACTION**